-There are lots of reasons why you shouldn't pay for customer interviews.
-But let's explore the side of the coin.
+About 1 in 5 founders resist paying for customer interviews.
+But let's explore the other side of the coin.
 What are you giving up if you insist on free customer interviews?

 In my experience, about 1 in 5 founders resist paying potential customers for an interview.
 Their initial reaction is understandable and sounds something like this:

 “If I pay someone to talk to me, they'll agree to an interview just for the money.”

 It's plausible that a cash-based incentive could drive an interviewee to misrepresent who they are or their past experience.
 Also, if an interviewee is solely driven by a cash reward, they may arrive unprepared to provide insightful and actionable feedback.

 We often forget that refusing to pay interviewees comes with its own set of costs.
 If you adopt a blanket policy against paying for customer interviews, you could run into the following traps:

 - Your target customer may not speak with you